Applications for our 2018-19 Scratchpad Series are now open.

 As a playwright-centric company hoping to help create the next generation of successful playwrights, we believe it is our responsibility to ensure that the playwrights and the stories we support fully reflect the diversity of the society we live in.
 As such, we encourage writers and stories with unique cultural perspectives, experiences and backgrounds.
 With Scratchpad in particular, we aim to help artists break through any barriers that may exist-geographical, economic or otherwise-bringing voices and stories as diverse as our country to work with us and hopefully one day be seen on stages all across the United States.

-Unfortunately, no. For the Realm, it’s as important that we get to know you as a playwright as it is to get to know your play, and we generally only produce writers we’ve already worked with in some way.
-We’ve started The Scratchpad Series specifically to create more opportunities to start new relationships with more writers.
+Unfortunately, no. For the Realm, it's as important that we get to know you as a playwright as it is that we get to know your play, and we generally only produce writers we've already worked with in some way.
+We've started The Scratchpad Series specifically to create more opportunities to start new relationships with more writers.

 Do I have to live in New York to be eligible for Scratchpad?
 Do I have to live in the U.S.?